onsdag 31. august 2022

 If you`re confused for what this movie is about, then I don`t blame ya :)

 Do you guys remember Brave?
 Remember all the fuzz about it?
-It`s hard to believe that it`s been 10 years since it`s release.
+It`s hard to believe that it`s been over 10 years since it`s release.
 But it truly was one of the most scrutinized properties from Pixar ever.
 And yeah, due to it`s scrutiny, I could always give it a go and make an entry about the controversy and buzz surrounding it.

 I`m Casper, the Friendly Ghost :) The Pixar version :)